IBM-Cloud/docs/public/index.md

 {{site.data.keyword.Bluemix_notm}} is designed to host scalable, resilient apps and application artifacts that can both scale to meet your needs, and remain highly available and quick to recover from problems. {{site.data.keyword.Bluemix_notm}} separates those components that track the state of interactions (stateful) from those that do not (stateless).
 This separation allows {{site.data.keyword.Bluemix_notm}} to move apps flexibly as needed to achieve scalability and resiliency.

 You can have one or more instances running for your app.
 When you have multiple instances for one app, the app is uploaded only once.
-However, {{site.data.keyword.Bluemix_notm}} deploys the number of instances of the app requested, and distributes them across as many VMs as possible.
+However, {{site.data.keyword.Bluemix_notm}} deploys the number of instances of the app requested, and distributes them across as many virtual servers as possible.

 You must save all persistent data in a stateful data store that is outside of your app, such as on one of the data store services that are provided by {{site.data.keyword.Bluemix_notm}}.
 Because anything cached in memory or on disk might not be available even after a restart, you can use the memory space or filesystem of a single {{site.data.keyword.Bluemix_notm}} instance as a brief, single-transaction cache.
 With a single instance setup, the request to your app might be interrupted because of the stateless nature of {{site.data.keyword.Bluemix_notm}}.
 A best practice is to use at least three instances for each app to ensure the availability of your app.